jbmusso/grex/README.md

 ### Closures

-Closures currently need to passed in as a string argument to methods.
+Closures currently need to be passed in as a string argument to methods.
 Though not trivial to implement, this will likely change in the future ([see issue#22](https://github.com/gulthor/grex/issues/22)).
 It could also be supported with a different API or maybe using ES6 Proxies.
 Suggestions welcomed!

 ```groovy
 // Groovy